johnyf/pyvectorized/README.md

 ### Features

 #### Plotting
-- `plotmd`, `quivermd`, `textmd` for common 2D and 3D calls, no name headaches with calls, clean multi-dim lib
+- `plot`, `quiver`, `text` for common 2D and 3D calls, no name headaches with calls, clean multi-dim lib
 - `vsurf`, `vcontour`, `vcontourf` and `vezsurf`, `vezcontour`, `ezquiver` for vectorized surf, contour plots using a matrix of column vectors (points) and its mesh size
 - `plot_subsample` functions to reduce the number of curve markers, w/o reducing curve fidelity, this aims to avoid huge image files that lead to `PDF` file sizes rejected when uploading to conference servers
 - vectorized `grid`, `hold`, `cla`, `view` for managing multiple axes at once